mt-shihab26/termodoro/README.md

 make build
 ```

-This will create a binary in the root `./termodoro`
+This will create a binary in the root `~/.local/bin/termodoro`.
+This is the location where the install script install the binary